ja11sop/cuppa/README.md

     'main.cpp',
 ]

-# We add this intermediary step to get the nodes representing the objects after compilation so that
+# We add this intermediary step to get the nodes representing the objects
-# we can make the version file depend on this.
-Otherwise we could pass the source files directly to
+# after compilation so that we can make the version file depend on this.
-# the Build() method
+# Otherwise we could pass the source files directly to the Build() method
 ProductObjects = env.Compile( Sources )

-# If anything in the application changes we want a new version file with new build times and so on.
+# If anything in the application changes we want a new version file with
-# We therefore make the version fiel depend on the result of compiling all our sources apart from the
+# new build times and so on.
+We therefore make the version file depend
+# on the result of compiling all our sources apart from the version file
-# version file itself.
-This ensures that changes that cause the source to recompile will also cause
+# itself.
+This ensures that changes that cause the source to recompile will
-# the version file to be recompiled.
+# also cause the version file to be recompiled.
 VersionFile = env.CreateVersion(
     'version.cpp',              # The name of the version file.
-This will be in the current directory ProductObjects,             # What the version file depends on ['company', 'product'],     # The namespaces that should be used to nest the version info in Version,                    # The product version string
+This will be
+                                # in the current directory.
+    ProductObjects,             # What the version file depends on.
+    ['company', 'product'],     # The namespaces that should be used to nest
+                                # the version info in.
+    Version,                    # The product version string.
-    env['base_path']            # The location below which all revision information should be gathered
+    env['base_path']            # The location below which all revision information
-                                # in this case basically all source from sconsctuct and below
+                                # should be gathered in this case basically all source
+                                # from sconsctuct and below
 )

 # The program itself will depend on all objects and the version file